Oakes Animal HospitalHelping families and their pets live happy, healthy, long lives together. Schedule your appointment today!

 I went on to attend veterinary school at NC State where I met my wife, Jessica.
 Together we were able to do some mission work in the Navajo Reservation as well as in Mongolia.
 These missions further proved how much helping animals could impact people.
 After graduating in 2009, we gained some wonderful experience working together in northeast Georgia at Rabun Animal Hospital.
 There customer service and quality medicine was a major focus.
-In 2015, my wife and I with our two children, decided to move to the area to be closer to her family in Mount Airy.
+In 2015, my wife and I, decided to move our family to the area to be closer to her family in Mount Airy.
 Jessica and I decided to open Oakes Animal Hospital so we could provide exceptional veterinary care with a personal touch for folks in and around Winston Salem.
 I hope that after each visit to Oakes Animal Hospital you leave feeling that we made thoughtful and caring decisions for the wellness and treatment of your pet.
 My goal is that you always receive quality care.

 Dr. Jessica Oakes

 When I was young, I remember one of my absolute favorite shows was Marty Stouffer’s Wild America.
 I remember sitting in front of the television, eyes glued to the screen, taking in every detail.
 I have always found animals fascinating.
 I had the privilege of growing up with quite a few; from my first horse Apple Jack, to my beloved little dog Chig, each animal along the way has shaped me into the veterinarian I am today.